simz089s/notes/comp302f2017notes.md

 => _let x = **horriblyExpensiveThing 3** in fun y -> x + y -> fun y -> 9 + y_

 ---

+# 2017-10-06

+## Midterm questions

+- What is the type?
+Error?
+Etc.
+- Programming in OCaml
+  - Higher-order functions using map, for_all, filter, exists
+- Induction proof!
+- See _midterm_higher_order_practice.ml_

+---